Patricia Abravanel

 Patricia Abravanel Faria (born 4 October 1977) is a Brazilian television presenter and businesswoman.
-She is the daughter of television presenter, businessman and owner of SBT, Silvio Santos.
+She is the daughter of television presenter, businessman, and founder of SBT, Silvio Santos.

 Biography

 Patricia is the second daughter of the marriage between Silvio Santos and Íris Abravanel, Daniela Beyruti being her older sister.
 She is the fourth daughter of the presenter, including Cintia and Silvia Abravanel, daughters of the first marriage of Silvio Santos.
-She still has Rebecca and Renata Abravanel as her younger sisters.
+She has Rebecca and Renata Abravanel as her younger sisters.